Solar for Community Resilience and Local Co-benefits

 DWSMA Solar Phase 2

-• Provide affordable and resilient energy to drinking water critical infrastructure.
+• Assess interest in developing affordable and resilient energy to drinking water critical infrastructure.

-• Work with local landowners to convert land uses in vulnerable wellhead protection areas (DWSMAs) from agriculture to solar plus conservation to reduce legacy nitrate contamination.
+• Identify and connect with local landowners to convert land uses in vulnerable wellhead protection areas (DWSMAs) to solar plus conservation to reduce legacy nitrate contamination.

-The project will engage four host communities through public workshops, focus groups, or other outreach to identify how solar development can be community-focused, serving both clean energy needs and community priorities.
-Direct engagement of landowners, water and energy utilities, agricultural businesses, community residents, and other local stakeholders will take place over one year, starting in 2025.
-The project will conclude by helping those host communities that are interested in implementing the plan move into a follow-up phase where solar projects can be developed.
+• The project will engage two host communities through public workshops, focus groups, or other outreach to identify how solar development can be community-focused, serving both clean energy needs and community priorities.

 Want to learn more?